Source code for C_ActivateWindow

 // Activates the given window

-void CWindowActivator::Activate(HWND hWindow, HWND hUtilityWindow) {
+void TWindowActivator::Activate(HWND window, HWND utilityWindow) {

 // Note the window to activate

-// Let the desktop waiter wait till the logon desktop is gone (if possible and
+// Let the desktop waiter wait till the logon desktop is gone

-if (m_oDesktopWaiter.CanWait()) {
+if (!m_desktopWaiter.StartWaiting(utilityWindow)) {

-// No -> do so now
+// Done immediately -> activate now

 Activate();